GPII/universal/documentation/PreferencesServer.md

 }
 ```

-The return payload will contain the stored preferences (keyed by `preferences`) and the newly generated token (keyed by `token`) under which the preferences set is stored.
+The return payload will contain the stored preferences (keyed by `preferences`) and the newly generated GPII key (keyed by `gpiiKey`) under which the preferences set is stored.

-Given that the above payload was stored with the token `123e4567-e89b-12d3-a456-426655440000` the return payload would be:
+Given that the above payload was stored with the GPII key `123e4567-e89b-12d3-a456-426655440000` the return payload would be:

 ```
 {
-    "userToken": "123e4567-e89b-12d3-a456-426655440000",
+    "gpiiKey": "123e4567-e89b-12d3-a456-426655440000",
     "preferences": {
         "contexts": {
             "gpii-default": {